-Dr. Sarkis is a bestselling author and an American Mental Health Counselors Association Diplomate and Clinical Mental Health Specialist in Child and Adolescent Counseling – one of only 20 in the U.S. She is a Florida Supreme Court Certified Family and Circuit Civil Mediator.
+Dr. Stephanie Sarkis is a psychotherapist specializing in ADHD, anxiety, & narcissistic abuse.
+She is a bestselling author and an American Mental Health Counselors Association Diplomate and Clinical Mental Health Specialist in Child and Adolescent Counseling – one of only 20 in the U.S. She is a Florida Supreme Court Certified Family and Circuit Civil Mediator.
 Dr. Sarkis is also a Licensed Mental Health Counselor and a National Certified Counselor.
-She is a blogger for Psychology Today and The Huffington Post.
+She is a senior contributor to Forbes, and is also a contributor to Psychology Today and The Huffington Post.
 Dr. Sarkis has a PhD, EdS, and MEd in Mental Health Counseling from the University of Florida.
-She maintains a private practice in Tampa, Florida, where she specializes in attention deficit hyperactivity disorder (ADHD), autism spectrum disorder (ASD) and anxiety disorders.
-Dr. Sarkis facilitates collaborative divorce.
+She maintains a private practice in Tampa, Florida, where she specializes in attention deficit hyperactivity disorder (ADHD), anxiety disorders, and gaslighting.
+She also provides telehealth sessions and facilitates collaborative divorce.

 Dr. Sarkis is a Gator four times over, receiving the following degrees from the University of Florida: Bachelor of Science in Telecommunication, 1994; Masters of Education in Mental Health Counseling, 1997; Specialist of Education in Mental Health Counseling, 1997; Doctor of Philosophy in Mental Health Counseling, 2002.

 Dr. Sarkis received an Outstanding Dissertation Award from the American Psychological Association for her research on comorbid ADHD and the executive functions of the brain in a pediatric population.
 That same year she was a finalist for a Fulbright Award.
 She is a member of the International Academy of Collaborative Professionals, Florida Academy of Collaborative Professionals, Next Generation Divorce (serving on the External Public Education committee), American Mental Health Counselors Association, Florida Mental Health Counselors Association, and CHADD.
-She is also a member of Daughters of the American Revolution, De Soto chapter (serving on the Women’s History committee) and Junior League of Tampa.
+She is also a member of Daughters of the American Revolution, De Soto chapter (serving on the Women’s History committee).

 Dr. Sarkis is the founder of the Moulton-Farnsworth Scholarship for college students with ADHD.
 She is the focus of a chapter in the book The Gift of Adult ADD by Lara Honos-Webb Ph.D.

 Dr. Sarkis’ interests include traveling, photography, cycling, swimming, hiking, genealogy, and gardening.
 She is the descendant of six Mayflower passengers: Priscilla Mullins Alden, John Alden, Dr. Samuel Fuller, William Mullins, Alice Mullins, and George Soule.
 She is also a distant cousin to Laura Ingalls Wilder, Henry Wadsworth Longfellow, William Moulton Marston, and Jodie Foster.
-She lives in the Tampa Bay area with her family, including their three rescued dogs, all gradations of Dalmatian.
+She lives in the Tampa Bay area with her family, including Scamp, a dalmatian/boxer mix.